calumjs/promptflow-demo/README.md

 If these commands do not work, follow the steps below to install Python.
 You'll need Python 3.9 or later.
 We recommend using a virtual environment to manage dependencies, such as [Anaconda](https://www.anaconda.com/products/distribution).
 However, installing Python directly is also acceptable.

-We recommend using virtual environments to manage dependencies.
-This allows you to create isolated environments for different projects, preventing conflicts between dependencies.
+Using virtual environments allows you to create isolated environments for different projects, preventing conflicts between dependencies.
 You can use Anaconda or Python's built-in `venv` module to create virtual environments.

 ### Option 1: Installing Anaconda with Python